About Us and FAQs

 Arnolds Market 2141 South Illinois Avenue, Carbondale.
 618-529-5191

 How to we check in and check out?
+We do not have an office on site, so I ask our guests to contact me a few days prior to the check in date to obtain the check in information.
 Check in is at 4 PM or anytime after.
-Payment is due opon check in.
-I will automatically charge your credit card the afternoon you arrive.
-If you prefer to pay in cash just call me and I will come and collect payment.
+We will discuss final payment when you contact me for your check in information a few days prior to your stay.
+To avoid deley at check in please do not wait until you arrive at the cabins to call me for your check in information.
 I provide you with a code for the lock box mounted on the wall next to the front door of the cabin that contains the key.
 I ask my guests to email me (I do not check my email on a daily basis sometimes, so please call me on my cell if I do not respond to your email in a reasonable time frame to obtain your code) or phone me a few days prior to thier stay for the code.
 Check out is at 12 PM.
 To check out you just lock the door and leave the key on the counter in the kitchen.
 I leave a note on the kitchen counter explaining all of this.

 Is the cabin hard to find?
 Most people have not had any trouble finding the cabins.
+But please be aware that Oak Grove Cabins and our new Walnut Grove Cabins are located on separate acreage.
+I have placed the location of each on the maps on the location page of the website.
 I recommend following the directions on our location page.
-If you are using google maps, map quest or a gps you may find that they show our location in the middle of Oak Grove Road, but we are all the way at the end of the road.
-Just keep driving until you see our sign.
+If you are using a mapping system other than google maps you may find that they do not give you correct directions!
 You can always call me if you are not sure if you are headed in the right direction.
 I try to keep my cell phone on me.
-However, I am not always able to be reached so please make sure that you have printed off the directions on our location page prior to your travel.
+However, I am not always able to be reached (especially at night) so please make sure that you have printed off the directions on our location page prior to your travel.

 Do you have a hot tub?
 Yes, it outdoors at each cabin on the back porch.
 Cabin 1 is out under the stars and cabin 2 and cabin 3 have their hot tubs on a covered porch.
 They are all brand new and open all year round.